silverstripe/developer-docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/02_CMS_Architecture.md

 });
 ```

-[info]
+> [!NOTE]
-The `myfield` CSS class isn't strictly necessary here (nor is the input for that matter) - it's just being used so we have a more specific selector.
+> The `myfield` CSS class isn't strictly necessary here (nor is the input for that matter) - it's just being used so we have a more specific selector.
 That way we know our JavaScript code will only trigger for the relevant element, and not for every lazy-loadable element in the DOM.
-[/info]

 If you apply the `myfield` and `lazy-loadable` CSS classes to some form field on a tab other than main, then when you swap to the tab containing that field it will trigger the lazyload event for that element.